Maria Butina

 Barnaul, Altai Krai, Russia

 Maria Butina (Russian: Мария Бутина; born 10 November 1988) is a political activist[1] and the founder of the Right to Bear Arms, a Russian gun rights group.[2]
-At one time, she worked for Aleksandr Torshin, a former Russian senator belonging to Vladimir Putin’s political party and deputy governor of the Central Bank of Russia, with alleged ties to the Russian mafia.
-In recent years, Butina has developed extensive ties to conservative American political circles.
-As of 2018 Butina, Torshin, and Paul Erickson, an American political operative, are under investigation in the United States for their potential involvement in Russian interference in the 2016 United States elections; Torshin has also been the subject of a probe by the Federal Bureau of Investigations into whether the Russian government attempted to illegally funnel money to the NRA in order to help Donald Trump win the presidency.[3]
+At one time, she worked for Aleksandr Torshin, a former Russian senator, belonging to Vladimir Putin’s political party, and deputy governor of the Central Bank of Russia, with alleged ties to the Russian mafia.
+In recent years, Butina has had extensive ties to conservative American political circles.
+As of 2018 Butina, Torshin, and Paul Erickson, an American political operative, are under investigation in the United States for their potential involvement in Russian interference in the 2016 United States elections.

 Personal life